DavidColson/UnrealInk/README.md

 # Unreal Ink

 This is a plugin allowing you to use the excellent dynamic narrative scripting system, Ink, in Unreal Engine.
-[Visit the Ink repository for more information on it.](https://github.com/inkle/ink) The plugin still isn't quite done and is lacking a lot of polish and a few features from the original Ink system, but otherwise it's quite usable as is.
+[Visit the Ink repository for more information on it.](https://github.com/inkle/ink) The plugin still isn't quite done and is a couple features from the original Ink system, but otherwise it's quite usable as is.
 Please don't hesistate to contact me for any problems or help you need.
 I live at @dave_colson on twitter and you can email me at david@peripherallabs.com.

+As of current master branch, compatible with Ink 0.9.0.

 ![Example Project](Documentation/Example.png)